ding-lab/VirusScan/README.md

 perl VirusScan.pl < run_folder > < step_number >

+run_folder: A folder contains different bam files for different samples:
+For example:
+work/sample1/sample1.bam
+work/sample2/sample2.bam

+Warning: The prefix of the name of the bam file should be the same as the sample directory.

+step_number: Integer between 1 and 33 which represents the following step:

-[1] Extract unmapped no-human reads from aligned bam file and map extracted to virus database
+[1] Extract unmapped no-human reads from aligned bam file and map extracted reads to the viral database

 [2] Split files for RepeatMasker